DK-Hostmaster/DKHM-RFC-Delete-Domain/README.md

 <a id="xml-and-xsd-examples"></a>
 ### XML and XSD Examples

-All example XML files are available in the [DK Hostmaster EPP XSD repository](https://github.com/DK-Hostmaster/epp-xsd-files) in the [delete-domain-dkhm-extension](https://github.com/DK-Hostmaster/epp-xsd-files/tree/delete-domain-dkhm-extension).
+All example XML files are available in the [DK Hostmaster EPP XSD repository](https://github.com/DK-Hostmaster/epp-xsd-files) in the [delete-domain-dkhm-extension](https://github.com/DK-Hostmaster/epp-xsd-files/tree/delete-domain-dkhm-extension) branch.

 <a id="description"></a>
 ## Description

 In addition to the standard EPP `delete domain` command, DK Hostmaster will support scheduling of deletion of domain names, by providing a date to the EPP `delete domain` command via an optional extension.

 The default is to deactivate immediately if possible, which complies with [RFC:5731].
 Not being able to complete the request will result in a error, also in compliance with [RFC:5731].
-Please see below for more information on the actual proces for deletion.
+Please see below for more information on the business process for deletion.

 The extension offers the ability to specify a date, this date will have to be in the future and prior to, or on the expiration date of the specified domain name.

 The current expiration date can be obtained using the `info domain` command and is specified in the `domain:exDate` field.
-The date conforms with the requered format.
+The date conforms with the required format.

 An example (do note the dates in examples might not be correct, meaning they might be in the past by the time of reading):